Hallstatt

 Accommodation Strategy

 Budget option: MEININGER Innsbruck Zentrum (€35-50/night in dorm, €90 private room).
-Clean, modern, 10-minute walk to everything.
+It’s clean, modern, and a 10-minute walk to everything.

 Beyond Skiing: What Else Innsbruck Offers